Heating and cooling by radiant systems

 Since 25 years

 Heating-Cooling Ceilings from BEKA

 Healthy, energy-saving, noiseless and invisible

-Cooling ceilings provide a pleasant indoor climate all year round.
+Radiant ceilings provide a pleasant indoor climate all year round.
 In summer, the ceiling cooling supplies a uniform temperature reduction without the disruptive effects of air conditioning such as cold air circulation and noise.
 With a comparably low energy consumption, the ceiling heating achieves optimal heat distribution in the entire room in winter.

 The implementation of ceiling heating and cooling in one system reduces investment and operating costs.
 The absence of radiators opens up additional horizons for architecture.

 On cool days, the warmth of the sun is felt to be very pleasant and direct.
 Based on a comparable principle, the radiant heat from ceiling heating acts on people and the room from above.
 Objects in the room and all areas surrounding the room are heated evenly by the heat radiation from the ceiling heating.
 Since the floor is thermally insulated, the radiant heat from the ceiling is absorbed there and the floor surface is slightly warmer than the room temperature.
 The result: cold feet are not to be feared with ceiling heating.